shopware/docs/guides/plugins/plugins/plugin-fundamentals/add-scheduled-task.md

 Now you still need to run the command `bin/console messenger:consume` to actually execute the dispatched messages.
 Make sure, that the `status` of your scheduled task is set to `scheduled` in the `scheduled_tasks` table, otherwise it won't be executed.
 This is not necessary, when you're using the admin worker.

-## Next steps

-You might want to have a look at our guides about [PLACEHOLDER-LINK: Add message to queue], [PLACEHOLDER-LINK: Add message handler] or
-[PLACEHOLDER-LINK: Add middleware].